WHO ARE WE?

-Together, they will pool their skills to meet a real need and a social challenge.
+Together, they will pool their expertise to address a real need and a societal challenge.

 inja.fr

-Since 1927, this association, recognized as a public utility in 1954, has been working for the inclusion of people with sensory impairments.
-Thanks to its 42 local groups, 40 establishments and services and 500 employees, it provides day-to-day support for 2,000 members and 2,000 beneficiaries.
-Its mission?
-Promote educational inclusion, social ties and autonomy, access to employment, support for the elderly, innovation and public awareness.
+Since 1927, this association—recognized as a public-interest organization in 1954—has been advocating for the inclusion of people with sensory impairments.
+Through its 42 local groups, 40 facilities and services, and 500 employees, it supports 2,000 members and 2,000 beneficiaries on a daily basis.
+Its missions?
+To promote educational inclusion, social connections and independence, access to employment, support for aging, innovation, and raising public awareness.

 voirensemble.asso.fr